 News & Events: Upcoming science communication graduate course; field sketching workshops for the Wyoming Outdoor Council; recent publications, including a book featuring my illustrations of bighorn sheep; get your summer sketching kits while they’re still in stock

 During the institute, my teaching focus was drawing-based science learning and assessment strategies.
 We started with basic drawing techniques.
 I walked participants through a toolkit development session which involved lots of practice drawing.
-Several of these techniques are discussed in previous newsletters and/or in my guide Sketching and Field Journal Basics.

 “Too much importance cannot be given to drawing, as it is not only an excellent device for securing close observation, but it is also a rapid method of making valuable notes.”